nolauren/dh2017/lab04_mallet.md

 ### What's next

 Now, explore adjusting the number of topics and editing the stop word lists.
+You may also change the number of iterations; the higher the number the longer the model takes the finish but the more accurate and stable it will be.
 Decide on which topic model you find the most interesting or insightful.
 Be prepared to explain why.

 --------------------